Your Google My Business photos (GMB) are vital to attracting customers.

 - The resolution must be 720p or higher

 Variations on Google My Business Photos

-Different types of photos work for different businesses.
-Fortunately, Google provided detailed information on the many types of business-specific photos that could work well for your listing.
+Different types of photos work for different businesses, but Google provided detailed information on the many types of business-specific photos that could work well for your listing.

 Google says to add at least three images showing the exterior of the business.
 You should try and get a picture of the location from multiple directions that customers might use to get to the business.
 It’s also a good idea to show the exterior at different times of the day.

 With at least three shots you should be able to convey the look and atmosphere of the business’s interior.
 Show off some of the decorations that line your walls or how business is conducted when a high volume of people are inside.

 If you’re selling individual products, you should include at least three photos of one or more products that represent your offerings.
 When taking photos, make sure that each product is evenly lit to give customers a clear idea of what you’re selling.

 Just like products, you need to showcase the many services offered.
 You should try and capture staff members performing those services to customers.
 If you have a specialty service make sure you show it in action.
 Google requires you to have at least three photos of service on your page.

 Images are significantly important for restaurants.
 Customers want to see the menu, but they should also see the finished product.
 You should have at least three pictures of your meals, which should be well-lit so that customers can see the hard work and detail put into every serving.

 This is mainly for hotels, gyms, and restaurants with large areas that can accommodate a large group of people.
 You will need at least one picture of each common area in the building.
 Not only does this help attract viewers, but it can also help people who are planning for major events.